Withdrawing Threat to Inflict Serious Injury Charges

 This charge is serious given the public attitudes towards family violence.

-The case was heard at the Sunshine Magistrates’ Court and Jessica Clothier represented the client on charges of Threats to Inflict Serious Injury.
+The case was heard at the Sunshine Magistrates’ Court and we represented the client on charges of Threats to Inflict Serious Injury.

-Jessica took the client through her strategy.
+We took the client through our strategy.
 The client was concerned about having a criminal record as this would affect his employment.
-Hence, Jessica prepared for a diversion which is a way of avoiding a criminal record.
-She also prepared to contest the matter if diversion was refused.
+Hence, we prepared for a diversion which is a way of avoiding a criminal record.
+We also prepared to contest the matter if diversion was refused.

 Character references were gathered including the client’s personal history and a psychological report.
-Jessica attended court and case conferenced with the prosecution.
-She pointed out the flaws in the prosecution case – the word ‘jazz’ was ambiguous.
+We attended court and case conferenced with the prosecution.
+Flaws were pointed out in the prosecution case – the word ‘jazz’ was ambiguous.

 As a result, the prosecution withdrew the Threat to Inflict Serious Injury charges on the basis that they could not prove what ‘jazz’ means.
 This as a fantastic result for the client.
 Withdrawing the Threat to Inflict Serious Injury charges meant that he avoided a criminal record.